KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/vectorscope_working.rst

   - :download:`juggling-balls.avi <http://granjow.net/uploads/kdenlive/samples/juggling-balls.avi>` (720/24p, 11 MB)
   - :download:`Musical-box.avi <http://granjow.net/uploads/kdenlive/samples/Musical-box.avi>` (720/24p, 23 MB.
 Video from Nikon D90, Audio from Zoom H4n.)

-  The original text was submitted by *Simon A. Eugster (Granjow)* on Tue, 10/10/2010 - 18:30 to the now defunct kdenlive.org blog.
+  The original text was submitted by *Simon A. Eugster (Granjow)* on Sun, 10/10/2010 - 18:30 to the now defunct kdenlive.org blog.
 For this documentation it has been lifted from |web_archive|, updated and adapted to match the overall style.